openvinotoolkit/openvino/docs/MO_DG/prepare_model/Additional_Optimizations.md

 mo --input_model alexnet.pb --reverse_input_channels
 ```

-> **NOTE**: If both mean and scale values are specified, the mean is subtracted first and then scale is applied regardless of the order of options
+> **NOTE**: If both mean and scale values are specified, the mean is subtracted first and then the scale is applied regardless of the order of options
-in command line.
+in the command line.
 Input values are *divided* by the scale value(s).
 If also `--reverse_input_channels` option is used, the `reverse_input_channels`
 will be applied first, then `mean` and after that `scale`.
-In other words, the data flow in the model looks as following:
+The data flow in the model looks as follows:
 `Parameter -> ReverseInputChannels -> Mean apply-> Scale apply -> the original body of the model`.

 ## See Also